-In order to move the fields of science, technology, engineering and math (STEM) forward, it's crucial that there is more diversity, which means the inclusion of minorities, women, veterans and people with disabilities working in these fields.
+In order to move the fields of science, technology, engineering and math (STEM) forward, it's crucial that there is more diversity, which means the inclusion of minorities, veterans and people with disabilities working in these fields.
 The first ABRCMS hosted by ASM in 2001, was founded to encourage minority, first-generation, veteran, and disabled students to pursue higher education in STEM.
 Today, ABRCMS is one the largest professional conferences for underrepresented students.

 ABRCMS also provides program directors and faculty the tools they need to help their students succeed.

 2,000 poster and oral presentations given by undergraduate and postbaccalaureate students

 Conference programming tracks for undergraduates, graduates & postdoctoral scientists, and non-students